Company formation services in Luxembourg

 Company registration

-The SA and SARL companies
+SA and SARL Corporations

-In practice, the SA and SARL have proved to be the most popular.
-The main features of these two corporate forms are presented in the summary table below:
+In practice, the Société Anonyme (SA) and the Société à Responsabilité Limitée (SARL) have emerged as the most widely favored corporate structures.
+The key characteristics of these two corporate forms are summarized in the table below:

 Particulars Société Anonyme (SA) |